 The Power of Language

-The Goethe-Institute is a German cultural organisation which for over 50 years has been promoting interest in, and study of, the German language around the world.
-Back in 2007, it launched an ambitious project which saw a series of events take place worldwide under the banner “The Power of Language” (Die Macht der Sprache).
-The […]
+The Goethe Institute is a German cultural organisation that, for over 50 years, has been promoting interest in and studying the German language worldwide.
+In 2007, it launched an ambitious project which saw a series of events take place worldwide under the banner “The Power of Language” (Die Macht der Sprache).
+The project ran for two […]

 A recent study of languages used on the internet* shows that German is one of the most widely-used languages in the online world.
-It’s hardly surprising that English is the most-used language, being the main content language for a massive 55% of all websites.
+It’s hardly surprising that English is the most-used language, the primary content language for 55% of all websites.
 Just under 6% of websites use German as a content language.
-While this […]
+While this may not sound […]

 A frequency dictionary can be of great help when learning German.
-It does not, however, replace a good conventional bilingual or monolingual dictionary.
-Let’s have a look at a few German words and their frequency in the German language: the most frequent word being the definite articles der, die, das and their various forms.
-You […]
+It does not, however, replace a conventional bilingual or monolingual dictionary.
+Let’s look at a few German words and their frequency in the German language: the most frequent word being the definite articles der, die, and das and their various forms.
+You may already […]

 German Word Frequency

 You must have come across words that you never seem to be able to remember.
-Why is it that when learning German you remember some words better than other words?
-The answers is word frequency.
-Word frequency analysis is not new and dates back well over 100 years to 1898 when Friedrich Wilhelm Kaeding published […]
+Why is it that you remember some words better than others when learning German?
+The answer is word frequency.
+Word frequency analysis is not new and dates back over 100 years to 1898, when Friedrich Wilhelm Kaeding published a frequency […]

 Why learning German is so worthwhile

-As a nation the British don’t have the best reputation for being proficient speakers of foreign languages.
-Changes to school curriculums are attempting to remedy this situation and prevent future generations being thought “lazy” by the rest of Europe because so many of us don’t take the trouble to learn a second language.
-But is […]
+The British don’t have the best reputation for proficient speakers of foreign languages.
+Changes to school curriculums are attempting to remedy this situation and prevent future generations from being thought “lazy” by the rest of Europe because so many of us don’t take the trouble to learn a second language.
+But is it too late […]

 Practice makes perfect

-One of the things learners of any language frequently bemoan is the lack of opportunities outside of their lessons to put into practice what they’ve learnt.
+One of the things learners of any language frequently lament is the lack of opportunities outside of their lessons to practice what they’ve learnt.
 Your German classes will help you develop your speaking and writing skills.
-However, you can help yourself to further develop your listening and reading skills by availing yourself of […]
+However, you can help further develop your listening and reading skills by availing yourself of some of the many […]

 German Language Podcasts

-You are learning German and wondered where you could practice listening and comprehension?
+You are learning German and wondered where you could practice listening and comprehension.
 Podcasts are a great way of listening to German on the bus, on the tube or whilst walking.
-Several podcasts can take quite some time to work through them all before you find what suits you best.
-We produce our German language podcast, […]
+It can take quite some time to work through before you find what suits you best.
+We produce our German language podcast, which you can […]

 How do you learn German?